Publish hosted imagery layers

 Note:

-On the Imagery ribbon, if you do not see the Create Hosted Imagery button Create Hosted Imagery, you may not be assigned the ArcGIS Image for ArcGIS Online license, or your organization may not have published at least one hosted feature layer.
-One hosted feature layer must be published before publishing imagery layers.
+On the Imagery ribbon, if you do not see the Create Hosted Imagery button Create Hosted Imagery, you have one of the following limitations.
+Your user type must be Creator, Professional, or Professional Plus, and have privileges to publish hosted imagery layers and create content.
+Also, your organization must have published at least one hosted feature layer before publishing imagery layers.

 1. Verify that you are signed in with an account that has privileges to create content and publish hosted imagery layers, and click the Create Hosted Imagery button Create Hosted Imagery.